gurghet/vns/README.md

 Implementazione di “Variable neighborhood search approaches for scheduling jobs on parallel machines with sequence-dependent setup times, precedence constraints, and ready times”

-Find an initial solution s ;
+<blockquote>Find an initial solution s ;
 while maximum runtime not reached do
+	k ←1;
-	k ←1; Whilek≤kmax do
+	Whilek≤kmax do
-End End
 		Shaking:selectarandomsolution x∈Nk(s);
-Apply some local search with x as initial solution, local optimum x′ Move or not: if solution x′ is better than s then s ← x′ ;k ← 1; else k←kmodkmax +1;
+			Apply some local search with x as initial solution, local optimum x′
+		Move or not:
+		if solution x′ is better than s then s ← x′ ;k ← 1;
+		else
+			k←kmodkmax +1;
+	End
+End</blockquote>